BurntCaramel/Guides/content/README.md

-# Welcome to Collected Systems

-We help you make systems for your team, by providing guides on key technologies, recommendations on processes, and by creating open source tools.
+# Learn how to build valuable tools for your team

+Why?
+In the age of design systems, cheap cloud services, and distributed teams, we believe organizations and the teams within can create the tools that suit their precise needs.

+- We provide guides on key technologies
+- We have recommendations on processes
+- And we create open source building blocks